nichelicorn/self-care-center/README.md

 #### Project Reflection
 - Overall, I think this project went well.
 I was able to work independently through most of the challenges I encountered.
 I practiced a LOT of pseudocoding, which was useful.
 I could still DO MORE PSEUDOCODING!
 It's so helpful!
 And gets my thoughts out of my head.
 - I was not able to complete the Local Storage extension, which was my real end goal.
 It took me a lot longer than expected to target the necessary elements to delete the cards.
-I went down a few wrong paths, and these experiences helped me Understand how certain pieces of code function and interact with one another.
+I went down a few wrong paths, and these experiences helped me understand how certain pieces of code function and interact with one another.
 I got to look a little more into string methods, which was interesting, and just generally got an idea that I'm only at the beginning of understanding JavaScript!

 ##### Wins
 - I was able to complete the challenge with minimal mentor intervention.